ansible/ansible/README.rst

 License
 =======

-GNU General Public License v3.0
+GNU General Public License v3.0 or later

 See `COPYING <COPYING>`_ to see the full text.